phoebejaffe/voice-pitch-tracker/README.md

 # Voice Floor Tracker

-A React + TypeScript web application that listens to your microphone and detects the fundamental frequency of sound, changing the background color based on pitch thresholds.
+A React + TypeScript web application that listens to your microphone and detects the fundamental frequency of sound, changing the background color based on pitch thresholds!

 ## Features